First Steps In Vegetarian Food

 Not Just For Vegetarians

-It is, of course, true that there are now many other tasty vegetarian dishes that are substantial, delicious and easy to prepare and could be cooked as an alternative to a Sunday rosat.
+It is, of course, true that there are now many other tasty vegetarian dishes that are substantial, delicious and easy to prepare and could be cooked as an alternative to a Sunday roast.
 Creamy Leek Croustade for example or Lentil Roast.
-However, nut roast can be so delicious I love it as a roast dinner any time.

 My Own Easy Nut Roast Recipe

-I use mixed nuts – almonds, brazil nuts, pecans and walnuts.
+You can vary the ingredients for your nut roast – especially the nut mix.
+I use a variety of mixed nuts – almonds, brazil nuts, pecans and walnuts.
 You can use any combination of nuts that you like.
 You can buy nuts already chopped or buy whole ones that you will need to put through a food processor.
 If you do buy whole ones, do make sure they are unsalted.

 Like many recipes, it is difficult to pinpoint exactly when the nut roast was truly born, but it is likely that it first appeared as a standard recipe in the early 1900s.
 It seems this is the time it first appeared in a recipe book.